 Resources for Families

 Several support and education groups for families meet in the Edmonton area, and there are also online programs you can participate in.
-Here’s a list of groups we’re familiar with.
-We strive to keep this updated but programs are subject to change, so always check with the hosting organization to see if the information is current.
+We strive to keep our information updated but programs are subject to change, so always check with the hosting organization to see if the information is current.
 If you know of other groups or see anything that needs updating, please let us know.

 More books and videos are added from time to time.
 If you know of any others that could be added, please let us know.